-To make the purée for this recipe, peel the pumpkin or squash (see Pumpkin Picking for the best types to use), cut into 1" cubes, roast at 400° until tender, about 30 minutes, then mash.
+To make the puree for this recipe, you could peel the pumpkin or squash (see Pumpkin Picking for the best types to use), cut into 1″ cubes, roast at 400° until tender, about 30 minutes, then mash.
 This recipe first appeared in our November 2012 issue along with Sandra L. Oliver’s story Home Slice.

 - 7 tbsp. unsalted butter, cubed and chilled